avamsykiran/Angular_5to7_25Mar22_22Apr22/UX-angular/README.md

         include the 'node_modules/bootstrap/dist/css/bootstrap.css' in the styles section of angular.json include the 'node_modules/bootstrap/dist/js/bootstrap.js' in the scripts section of angular.json

+    Routing

+        is a way where each component can be mapped to a url. and the component is rendered only when that url is visited.

+        RouterModule

+            Route           path:'url',
+                            component:ComponentToWhichTheMappingIsBeingMade,
+                            pathMatch:'full|startsWith',
+                            redirectTo:'',
+                            children:[],
+                            canActivate:[],
+                            canLoad:[],
+                            canDeactivate:[]

+            Routes          an array of Route objects

+            forRoot(RoutesObject)
+            forChild(RoutesObject)

+            router-outlet   is a component that reserve place for the routed components in the parent component template, to be replaced while navigating.

+            routerLink          is a directive of 'a' element instead of 'href' attribute. routerLinkActive    is a directive that takes a css-class. that css class si applied only active link.

+            Router              is a service offering the methods navigateByUrl('')
+                                navigate(urlTree)
     Angular Forms

         Template Driven Forms